sighingnow/jekyll-gitbook/_posts/2022-06-30-tips_warnings_dangers.md

 layout: post
 ---

-The jekyll-theme supports tips, warnings, and dangers blocks and the style is referred from [the discord.js website][1].
+This jekyll-theme supports tips, warnings, and dangers blocks and the style is referred from [the discord.js website][1].

 You could have the following [markdown attributes (supported by kramdown)][2]: